-What color is used to describe someone who is drunk, perhaps at Oktoberfest?
+What color is used to describe someone who is drunk in German, perhaps at Oktoberfest?

 What color is associated with someone who rides the train without buying a ticket?

 What is the most popular car color in Germany?

 We’ll answer all these questions and more in this cheat sheet to colors in German.

 Colors are a universal language, which makes them an important topic to learn when traveling in German speaking countries.

 So… Was ist deine Lieblingsfarbe?
 What is your favourite color?

 Learn how to answer this question and more in German with Busuu, the app home to the world’s largest language-learning community.

 Learn colors in German

 Here are the most common German colors and their translation (with audio).
 It’s important to remember, if you are using color to describe something, the color will normally come before the noun.
 Der rote Apfel – the red apple.